 A student who experiences extreme emotional disturbances or medical problems may be asked to withdraw from the University as determined by the Vice President for Student Life in consultation with Student Life personnel.
-For the complete policy, see pp. 15-16, Student Handbook 2019-2020.
+For the complete policy see the Student Handbook 2020-2021.

 Readmission guidelines can be found in the Admission section (p.
-17) of this Catalog.
+18) of this Catalog.